National League of Professional Base Ball Clubs*

 YearChampion# of Teams

-National League 1880s Season Summary
+National League of Professional Base Ball Clubs 1880s Season Summary

 1890s